Vinay-kumar89/banking-app/README.md

 ---

-### 2. Environment variables
+### 2. Create .env file

-A .env file is already included in the project.
+Create a .env file in the root folder and add the following:

-If needed, you can update it as per your local setup:

 DB_HOST=localhost
 DB_PORT=5433